By: Todd Ruplinger | Chief Platform and Innovation Officer

 There’s no other way to describe the clunky, clumsy, redundant, inefficient, annoying, time-consuming intrusive process involved in writing a life-insurance policy back then, except by the acronym PITA.
 Every policy required a 30-page fact-finder application (up to 6,500 data fields!) and then another 30+ page internal form.
 The medical forms required answers to up to 4,000 questions – for real.
 All this paperwork would go into a manila folder.
 When, in 1990, U.S. banks started selling insurance, paperwork expanded further; policies purchased in a bank or from a broker-dealer asked for an additional five pages with another 200 questions.

 Then we’d send a nurse or trained medical professional around to examine the client, either at home or the office.
-Blood and urine was collected.
+Blood and urine were collected.

 After all that, the application would disappear into underwriting for three months.